Why We Need the Secular Gospel of James Baldwin in Our Times

 “I love America more than any other country in the world, and, exactly for this reason, I insist on the right to criticize her perpetually.”
 So wrote James Baldwin in his introductory essay “Autobiographical Notes” from Notes of a Native Son.
 Today, on the twenty-ninth anniversary of his death, these words are especially poignant.
 The criticism in his incandescent essays and poetry is just the insight we need in our current age of persistent racial injustice and the renewed spirit of activism represented by the Black Lives Matter movement.

 Our recently published eBook, Baldwin for Our Times: Writings from James Baldwin for an Age of Sorrow and Struggle, features specific works from Notes of a Native Son and his poetry collection Jimmy’s Blues to help us understand and confront the injustices in our times.
 We enlisted the talents of prominent Baldwin scholar Rich Blint, who wrote the notes and introduction for this collection.
-He spoke with us in the following Q&A about the project as well as the importance and resonance Baldwin’s legacy will have during the upcoming administration.
+He spoke with Beacon Broadside editor Christian Coleman in this Q&A about the project as well as the importance and resonance Baldwin’s legacy will have during the upcoming administration.

 About Rich Blint